emtreila/GRAPHS/assignment-2/README.md

    - Track all reachable vertices and edges
    - Form a subgraph for each connected component
 2. Each connected component is returned as a separate `Graph` object.

-This ensures that all vertices in the same component are grouped and isolated from others.

 ---